Rational Structures on Automorphic Representations: Applications to Automorphic Representations

 \begin{remark} The relation \eqref{eq:degreemultiplicity} is a non-empty statement if and only if condition \eqref{eq:finitekinvariants} below is satisfied and if furthermore $\Pi$ contributes to inner (resp.\ cuspidal) cohomology in degree $q$ with coefficients in $M$. \end{remark}

-\begin{remark} In (iii) and (iv) we do not assume $M$ to be irreducible.
-By passing from an absolutely irreducible $M$ for which $\Pi$ contributes to an irreducible submodule of $\res_{\QQ_M/\QQ}M$, we obtain a local system defined over $\QQ$ and the contribution of $M$ in (iii) and (iv) disappears. \end{remark}
+\begin{remark} In (c) and (d) we do not assume $M$ to be irreducible.
+By passing from an absolutely irreducible $M$ for which $\Pi$ contributes to an irreducible submodule of $\res_{\QQ_M/\QQ}M$, we obtain a local system defined over $\QQ$ and the contribution of $M$ in (c) and (d) disappears. \end{remark}

 \begin{remark} It is not clear that

 in general.
 Such a statement cannot be deduced from Proposition \ref{prop:cuspidalrationality} for regular cohomological weights by Galois descent, since multiplicity one fails in general, and we currently do not have enough control over preservation of automorphic representations under Galois twists. \end{remark}